 San Francisco is the sunny city of California and one of the bucket-list destinations that you shouldn’t miss.
-Its one of the most popular tourist destinations in the USA and is also the land of the Golden Gate Bridge.
+Its one of the most popular tourist destinations in the United States of America.
 The city is known for its awesome weather, amazing landmarks like the Golden Gate Bridge, the Alcatraz, Fisherman’s Wharf, Chinatown district, Alamo Square (Full House shoot location), cable cars, Sausalito, Coit Tower to name a few.
 Over the years, San Francisco has received several nicknames, including “The City by the Bay”, “Fog City”, “San Fran”, and “Frisco”.
 It is also affectionately called “The Paris of the West”, or simply “The City”.
 We spent 4 days in San Francisco and explored most of the city’s top highlights and more.
 This San Francisco Itinerary is definitely a MUST read for first time visitors.

 San Francisco is well connected via air and roadways.
 San Francisco’s airport is located within the San Mateo County.
 (San Francisco International Airport)

 - There are many ways to reach SF city from the airport.
 Get San Francisco airport transfer to and from the city here (car)